Reading Explorer 2Unit 1AB1-B2Sugar / diet / health

 Paragraph-function matching develops genre awareness and writing transfer at the same time.

 At reading level, learners recognise rhetorical patterns in expository texts and predict content faster.
-At writing level, the same functions (introduce, explain, contrast, propose) become an internal template that supports clearer summaries and paragraph organisation later in Section 5.

 e) Expert evidence linking sugar to serious illness